Glossary

 namespace

-Aerospike database clusters contain one or more namespaces, similar to a tablespace in an RDBMS.
+A top-level data container in Aerospike.
+It is a physical collection of similar records within a storage engine that share common policies, such as replication factor, encryption, and storage type.
+A namespace is similar to a tablespace in an RDBMS.
+Aerospike database clusters contain one or more namespaces.
 Namespaces segregate data with different storage requirements.
 For example, some data may have high performance/low storage requirements more suitable for RAM, while other data can be stored on SSD storage.
 The Aerospike schemaless data model allows you to mix data types within a namespace.
 You can store data on users and URLs in the same namespace, and separate them using sets.

 NewSQL

-NewSQL (pronounced new ess-cue-ell or new sequel) is a relational database management system (RDMS) that aims to provide NoSQL system scalability while also maintaining the consistency of a traditional database system.
+NewSQL is a relational database management system (RDMS) that aims to provide NoSQL system scalability while also maintaining the consistency of a traditional database system.

 NewSQL combines ACID (atomicity, consistency, isolation and durability) compliance with horizontal scaling for online transaction processing workloads.
 Enterprise systems that handle data, such as financial and order processing systems, are too big for a traditional relational database.
 At the same time, these enterprise systems aren’t practical for NoSQL systems because they have transactional and consistency requirements.
 NewSQL provides the scale and reliability without requiring more infrastructure or development expenditures.